NNDC 2023 Annual Conference

 October 12-14, 2023

-The National Network of Depression Centers (NNDC) will hold its 15th Annual Conference at the InterContinental Houston in Houston, Texas from October 12-14, 2023 with co-host University of Texas Health Science Center at Houston (UTHealth Houston).
-The NNDC theme this year is ‘Mood Disorder Challenges: Emerging Systems and Individual Solutions’.
+The National Network of Depression Centers (NNDC) held its 15th Annual Conference at the InterContinental Houston in Houston, Texas from October 12-14, 2023 with co-host UTHealth Houston 2023 Mood Disorders Conference.
+The NNDC theme this year was ‘Mood Disorder Challenges: Emerging Systems and Individual Solutions’.

-Thursday, October 12th is reserved for NNDC business meetings (Task Groups, etc).
-Limited space available.
-To attend, please contact the NNDC Program Managers: Diana Burnett, [email protected] or Mary Laffey, [email protected].
-All NNDC members are welcome to attend the evening reception from 6:00-8:00pm.
+Thursday, October 12th was reserved for NNDC business meetings.
+All attendees were welcome to attend the evening reception from 6:00-8:00pm.

-Sessions on Friday, October 13th will be dedicated to NNDC academic research topics.
+Sessions on Friday, October 13th were dedicated to NNDC academic research topics.
 Our agenda was carefully crafted to represent interesting, diverse subjects from around 10 NNDC member institutions.
-Featured sessions will explore improving access for children, non-traditional treatments, technology and depression, and other hot topics in psychiatry.
-Michael Thase, MD, University of Pennsylvania will deliver a plenary talk on novel and emerging antidepressant medications.
-Opportunities for attendees to connect with one another include a poster session, a networking happy hour, and a dinner & awards ceremony.
+Featured sessions explored improving access for children, non-traditional treatments, technology and depression, and other hot topics in psychiatry.
+Michael E. Thase, MD, University of Pennsylvania delivered a plenary talk on novel and emerging antidepressant medications.
+Opportunities for attendees to connect with one another included a poster session, a networking happy hour, and a dinner & awards ceremony.

-The UTHealth Houston 2023 Mood Disorders Conference will take place on Saturday, October 14, 2023 with clinical focus sessions featuring notable speakers from NNDC member sites.
-The first half of the UTHealth Houston agenda will feature a plenary talk about the latest depression guidelines by NNDC Medical Director Sagar Parikh, MD from University of Michigan Eisenberg Family Depression Center, followed by sessions on depression through the lifespan – children and adolescents, college students, and the elderly; The second half will focus on treatments for major depressive disorders – ketamine/esketamine, neuromodulation, and psychotherapy.
-Note: Separate registration is available for the UTHealth Houston content.
-Visit the UTHealth Houston 2023 Mood Disorders Conference website for more information and to register for the UTHealth Houston portion.
+The UTHealth Houston 2023 Mood Disorders Conference took place on Saturday, October 14, 2023 with clinical focus sessions featuring notable speakers from NNDC member sites.
+The first half of the UTHealth Houston agenda included a plenary talk about the latest depression guidelines by NNDC Medical Director Sagar Parikh, MD from University of Michigan Eisenberg Family Depression Center, followed by sessions on depression through the lifespan – children and adolescents, college students, and the elderly; The second half focused on treatments for major depressive disorders – ketamine/esketamine, neuromodulation, and psychotherapy.

-Sessions on both days will be eligible for Continuing Medical Education (CME) credits.
-The NNDC sessions on Friday, October 13th offer 7.75 CME credit hours.
+Sessions on both days were eligible for Continuing Medical Education (CME) credits.
+The NNDC sessions on Friday, October 13th offered 7.75 CME credit hours.

-The NNDC would like to thank conference chair Dr. Sagar Parikh, the Program Committee, and all of the sponsors, presenters, and facilitators who are helping to make this year’s conference as memorable as the last!
+The NNDC would like to thank conference chair Dr. Sagar Parikh, the Program Committee, and all of the sponsors, presenters, and facilitators who helped make this year’s conference as memorable as the last!

-Stay tuned for updated conference information on this webpage, and make sure to subscribe to the NNDC monthly newsletter so you can receive breaking network news delivered right to your mailbox!
+Stay tuned for future conference information, and make sure to subscribe to the NNDC monthly newsletter so you can receive breaking network news delivered right to your mailbox!